dortania/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.md

   * Performs GUID patching for UpdateSMBIOSMode set to `Custom`.
 Usually relevant for Dell laptops
   * Enabling this quirk with UpdateSMBIOSMode Custom mode can also disable SMBIOS injection into "non-Apple" OSes however we do not endorse this method as it breaks Bootcamp compatibility.
 Use at your own risk
 * **DisableIoMapper**: YES
-  * Needed to get around VT-D if either unable to disable in BIOS or needed for other operating systems, much better alternative to `dart=0` as SIP can stay on in Catalina
+  * Needed to get around VT-D if you are either unable to disable it in BIOS or if needed for other operating systems, much better alternative to `dart=0` as SIP can stay on in Catalina
 * **DisableLinkeditJettison**: YES
   * Allows Lilu and others to have more reliable performance without `keepsyms=1`
 * **DisableRtcChecksum**: NO